selkies-project/selkies-gstreamer/README.md

 ### Install the packaged version on a standalone machine or cloud instance

-**NOTE: You will need to use an external STUN/TURN server capable of srflx or relay type ICE connections if both your server and client have ports closed or are under a restrictive firewall.
-Either open the UDP port ranges 49152-65535 of your server, or follow the instructions from [Using a TURN server](#using-a-turn-server) in order to make the container work using an external TURN server.**
+**NOTE: You will need to use an external STUN/TURN server capable of `srflx` or `relay` type ICE connections if both your server and client have ports closed or are under a restrictive firewall.
+Either open the TCP and UDP port ranges 49152-65535 of your server, or follow the instructions from [Using a TURN server](#using-a-turn-server) in order to make the container work using an external TURN server.**

 1. Install the dependencies, for Ubuntu or Debian-based distros run this command: